Contents

 Most modern devices employ differential signaling to meet high-speed and high data-rate needs.
 Controlling differential signaling in rigid PCBs is simple if proper design principles and tools are used.
 However, handling differential signaling in flex circuits poses some design challenges.

 Two transmission lines with a common-mode signal on top of equal and opposing polarity signals form a differential pair.
-These two differential signals share the feature of being equal and opposite and being closely timed to one another.
-Apart from being equal, opposite, and closely-timed, no other characteristics matter when a PCB design employs differential pairs.
+These two differential signals are equal and opposite and closely timed to one another.
+Apart from being equal, opposite, and closely timed, no other characteristics matter when a PCB design employs differential pairs.

 Differential signaling in flex circuits is achieved by designing them as a surface microstrip.
-With this approach, it’s possible to create high-speed, high data-rate flex circuits.
+This approach makes it possible to create high-speed, high-data-rate flex circuits.
 Differential signaling is used in these types of boards when employing HDMI, USB, and PCI Express.

 Differential signaling is required when: